uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 The following files will run linear and binary search in various languages; you can use them to generate random lists of values and measure how long they take to find a given value.
 Your project is to measure the amount of time taken as the number of items (*n*) increases; try drawing a graph showing this.

-The Scratch implementation of linear and binary search can be downloaded below.
+A Scratch implementation of linear and binary search can be downloaded below.

 {button-link link="files/linear-binary-search-scratch.zip" text="Download Scratch searching example" file="yes"}